-- B. Basic training, FPS "orientation" training, Written Exam, and current FPS Basic Firearms Training are "one time only" courses, meaning that they do not have to be taken again during the Contract term once they are successfully completed by the Contractor's employees.
-Training certifications, excluding FPS Orientation, are transferable to other FPS security guard service contracts, provided that the Contractor can furnish evidence (e.g., a valid, signed certification) that the training was successfully completed during the predecessor Contract.
+- A. The Government will provide to the Contractor one copy of the Security Guard Information Manual (SGIM).
+The Contractor shall be responsible for photocopying the manuals for their employees' use, at no cost to the Government.
+The SGIM should be provided to Contractor's employees on the first day of their basic training course. - B. Contractor Provided Basic training, Written Exam, Government Provided Training, and Contractor Provided Firearms Training are "one time only" courses, meaning that they do not have to be taken again during the BPA term once they are successfully completed by the Contractor's employees.
+However, additional training may be required on Magnetometer/x-ray if/when the equipment or technology is changed.
+Training certifications, excluding Government Provided Training, are transferable to other FPS security guard service contracts, provided that the Contractor can furnish evidence (e.g., a valid, signed certification) that the training was successfully completed during the predecessor contract.
 The CO shall have the sole discretion to accept or deny proposed exemptions from training based on prior training experience.
-The written examination is based entirely upon the Security Guard Information Manual. - C. Current FPS basic annual firearms re-qualification does not require specific additional training; rather, it involves the Contract employee's ability to pass the current FPS firearms qualification standards, as established by the Immigration and Customs Enforcement (see Exhibit 4E).
-However, the Contractor shall be responsible for ensuring that all Contract employees receive the training or range time necessary to successfully re-qualify on the practical pistol course on an annual basis, at no additional cost to the Government. - D. Each Contract employee, whether productive or supervisory, must take and complete 40 hours of refresher training within three (3) years of the previous (basic or refresher) training conclusion date.
-See Exhibit 4D, for further information regarding the subject matter to be covered during this training.
+The written examination is based entirely upon the Security Guard Information Manual. - C. Each Contractor employee, whether productive or supervisory, must take and complete 40 hours of refresher training within three (3) years of the previous (basic or refresher) training conclusion date.
+See Exhibit 4D, for further information regarding the subject matter to be covered during this training. - D. Each Contractor employee, whether productive or supervisory, must take and complete 40 hours of refresher training within three (3) years of the previous (basic or refresher) training conclusion date.
+See Exhibit 4D for further information regarding the subject matter to be covered during this training.

-C-14.2-2 Supervisors
+14.2-2 Supervisors

-- A. All uniformed supervisors working under this Contract must successfully complete all training established for productive security guards including x-ray and magnetometer training.
+A. All supervisors working under this BPA must successfully complete all training established for productive security guards including x-ray and magnetometer training.
 In addition, supervisors must complete nine hours of supervisory training based on a Contractor-provided Supervisory Training Manual (see Exhibit 4B).
-Following completion of basic training, the supervisors will be required to take and pass a basic written examination as referenced in exhibit 4A. - B. Supervisors shall not be permitted to work under this Contract without having passed the basic training, written examination for basic training, the basic firearms course, firearms practical qualification, and the Contractor Supervisory Training. - C. The Contractor Supervisory Training is a "one time only" course, not requiring refresher training unless the government directs refresher training for cause for a Supervisor.
+Following completion of basic training, the supervisors will be required to take and pass a basic written examination as referenced in section J exhibit 4A.

+B. Supervisors shall not be permitted to work under this BPA without having passed the basic training, written examination for basic training, the basic firearms course, firearms practical qualification, and the Contractor Supervisory Training.

-C-14.3 Written Examination
+14.3 Written Examination